timelystream/timelystream.com/docs/get-started/docker.md

 ### Restart an existing container

-Running the following command will create a new container for the QuestDB image:
+Running the following command will create a new container for the Blazar image:

 ```shell
 docker run -p 9000:9000 \